pkdone/MongoSecurityPlaypen/README.md

 If Kerberos is enabled, the mongod process will log Kerberos debug info at /var/log/mongodb/krbtrace.log - this needs to viewed as the 'mongod' OS user eg.:

     $ sudo -u mongod less /var/log/mongodb/krbtrace.log

+If Log Redaction is enabled, the mongod process will redact messages, to avoid client data being included in the system log messages appended to the mongodb log file at: /var/log/mongodb/mongod.log

 If Auditing is enabled, the mongod process will log Audit events in a BSON format to: /var/lib/mongo/auditLog.bson - to view these events, run: